 Learn how to draw a great looking Horseshoe with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Horseshoe drawing.

 A horseshoe is a metal object designed to protect a horse's hoof.
 Horseshoes have a long history.
 In ancient China, horses' feet were sometimes wrapped in leather, and a "hipposandal" or hoof boot of ancient Roman design has been discovered in Great Britain.
 Nailed horseshoes were developed over 1,000 years ago.